The Best Rivers In Ontario For Trout And Steelhead

 Fishing on the Humber River

-The Humber River flows right through the Toronto area and most of the lower river is accessible and surrounded by houses, buildings, and traffic and therefore it’s not very scenic and is not as popular as some other rivers.
+The Humber River flows right through the Toronto area.
+Most of the lower river is accessible and surrounded by houses, buildings, and traffic, so it’s not very scenic and is not as popular as some other rivers.

-However, it does get good runs of steelhead, salmon, and migratory brown trout and that attracts some local anglers.
+However, it does have good runs of steelhead, salmon, and migratory brown trout, which attracts some local anglers.

 Both the East Humber River and the West Humber River are best accessed through the parks and the many trails along the river.